awsdocs/amazon-glacier-developer-guide/doc_source/configuring-notifications-sdk-dotnet.md

    In specifying a notification configuration, you provide the Amazon Resource Name \(ARN\) of an existing Amazon SNS topic and one or more events for which you want to be notified\.
 For a list of supported events, see [Set Vault Notification Configuration \(PUT notification\-configuration\)](api-vault-notifications-put.md)\)\.

-1. Execute the `SetVaultNotifications` method by providing the request object as a parameter\.
+1. Run the `SetVaultNotifications` method by providing the request object as a parameter\.

 1. After setting notification configuration on a vault, you can retrieve configuration information by calling the `GetVaultNotifications` method, and remove it by calling the `DeleteVaultNotifications` method provided by the client\.